Agent operational guidance: the role of agents: HMRC's relationship with agents

 The overwhelming majority of agents are well qualified, technically able and competent in the role they undertake for their clients.
 However, a small minority of agents fall below the high professional standards expected by the agents’ professional bodies and their clients could reasonably expect.

 The standards of conduct and behaviour you should reasonably expect to see in a professional relationship should be high.
 You need to ensure if you come across instances of poor agent behaviour you handle them in a fair, consistent, measured and proportionate way.
+In the first instance you should consider whether a referral (This content has been withheld because of exemptions in the Freedom of Information Act 2000) (This content has been withheld because of exemptions in the Freedom of Information Act 2000) is appropriate, see CH860000.

 Agent professional bodies each set out in detail their individual standards and a number have jointly produced a guide ‘Professional Conduct in Relation to Taxation’ which sets out the standards to be followed by their members when dealing with HMRC in connection with a client’s tax affairs.
 You can find this guide on the internet.